Elidjana/warehouse_bot/README.md

 # warehouse_bot
 # 🏭 Warehouse Robot Simulation (Django + JavaScript)

-This project simulates a warehouse bot using a Django backend and JavaScript frontend.
+This ongoing project simulates a warehouse bot using a Django backend and JavaScript frontend.
 The robot moves through a grid to collect items based on color, avoiding other items using A* pathfinding.

 ## 🚀 Features